letsencrypt/pebble/README.md

 **Note**: The Pebble dockerfile uses [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) and requires Docker CE 17.05.0-ce or newer.

+### Default validation ports

+To make it easier to test ACME clients and run challenge response servers without root privileges Pebble defaults to validating ACME challenges using unprivileged high ports:

+* **Default HTTP-01 Port**: 5002
+* **Default TLS-ALPN-01 Port**: 5001

+These ports can be changed by editing the `"httpPort"` and `"tlsPort"` values of the Pebble `-config` file provided to `pebble`.

 ### Strict Mode

 Pebble's goal to aggressively support new protocol features and backwards